freeCodeCamp/freeCodeCamp/guide/english/cplusplus/the-if-statement/index.md

 <a href='https://repl.it/Mg9X' target='_blank' rel='nofollow'>Try the code yourself ! :) </a>

-_CONGRATULATIONS .
+_Your almost done just review the article again to solidify into memory _CONGRATULATIONS .
 This is the end of the article on the IF statement_

  **Good Luck to all of you**